Ipstenu/sitewide-comment-control/readme.txt

 = What happens if a site on a network wants to block someone? =

-Per site _blacklists_ override the network settings.
-This means if a site on the network marks a specific user to be blacklisted, even if the network option is set to spam, the comments will be blacklisted.
-On the other hand, if the network blacklists someone, that cannot be overruled.
+Per site _block lists_ override the network settings.
+This means if a site on the network marks a specific user to be blocked, even if the network option is set to spam, the comments will be blocked.
+On the other hand, if the network blocks someone, that cannot be overruled.

 = Where can I help develop this? =

 [Github](http://github.com/ipstenu/sitewide-comment-control) - pull requests are welcome.

 == Changelog ==

+= 3.1 =
+* June 2020 by Ipstenu
+* Updated: Changed term for blocked users to Block List.

 = 3.0 =
 * 27 December 2018 by Ipstenu